TOEFL 2026 Listening

 What is the main topic of the talk?

-The history of farming and land use
+The common history of farming and land use around the world

 A concept describing the overuse of shared resources